Contrast Sensitivity Functions in Autoencoders: 4. Discussion

-Our results revisit classical work on the statistical grounds of the CSFs~\cite{Atick92a,Atick92b} in light of the new possibilities provided by automatic differentiation.
+Our results revisit classical work on the statistical grounds of the CSFs~\cite{Atick92,Atick92a,Atick92b} in light of the new possibilities provided by automatic differentiation.

 From the technical point of view, a number of assumptions that had to be done in the 90's, either have been confirmed with the use of large data sets, or are not necessary with the use of more flexible models.
 In particular, regarding the signal, Atick et al. assumed translation invariance, independence between color and space-time, and 2nd order relations (autocorrelation with $1/|f|^2$ decay).
 Moreover, regarding the model, they restricted themselves to linear solutions similar to Wiener filters.
 More recent studies with colorimetrically calibrated scenes~\cite{Gutmann14} have confirmed the correctness of the color/space independence assumption.
 However, the focus on the power spectrum and the linear solutions has proven to be too limited for denoising~\cite{Gutierrez06}.
 Adaptive (nonlinear) models that take into account additional features of the signal are required.
-Nevertheless, the nonlinear networks considered here turn out to be roughly translation invariant (see Fig.~\ref{Linearization}) as expected from their convolutional architectures.

-Other technical difference is in the formulation of the statistical goal: Atick et al. maximized the mutual information between the clean signal and the response $I(\vect{x}_c,\vect{y})$; while here we minimized the RMSE between the clean signal and the response, $|\vect{X}_c - \vect{Y}|_2$.
+Nevertheless, the nonlinear networks considered here turn out to be roughly translation invariant~\cite{Gomez20b} as expected from their convolutional architectures and the stationary nature of the problems they face.
+Other technical difference is in the formulation of the statistical goal: Atick et al. maximized the mutual information between the clean signal and the response $I(\vect{x}_c,\vect{y})$; while here we minimized $\varepsilon_{\textrm{LMS}}$ between the clean signal and the response, $|\vect{X}_c - \vect{Y}|_2$.
 These goals are exactly equivalent when the difference between clean signal and the response is Gaussian, which is not the case in general.
 However, note that these goals are always related because the limit $|\vect{X}_c - \vect{Y}|_2 \rightarrow 0$ implies $I(\vect{x}_c,\vect{y}) \rightarrow \infty$.

-Beyond the spatio-chromatic case, in our work we check the emergence of the CSF with spatio-temporal signals, which was mentioned but not addressed by Atick et al. Finally, the consideration of nonlinear models allows us to explore the consequences of the error-minimization goal in the saturation of the contrast responses which, of course, was not possible in the linear framework of Atick et al.
+Beyond the spatio-chromatic case, in our work we check the emergence of the CSFs with spatio-temporal signals, which was mentioned but not addressed by Atick et al. Finally, the consideration of nonlinear models allows us to show that the error-minimization goal may also lead to saturation of the contrast responses which, of course, was not possible in the linear framework of Atick et al.